legorovers/ev3dev-ap/README.md

         [Connect]
         Connect automatically [*]

-   8. Check the IP address in the top left of the screen and then, in a Terminal window on the Mac
+   8. Check the IP address in the `/IPv4\` tab and then, in a Terminal window on the Mac

         ssh root@192.168.2.3
         password: r00tme